-The Korea Free Trade Agreement (UKFTA) went into effect on March 15, 2012.
-Under the agreement most Korean industrial and consumer goods enter the United States free of duty and the merchandise processing fee (MPF) and by 2016 that figure will grow to over 95 percent.
+The Korea Free Trade Agreement (KORUS) went into effect on March 15, 2012.
+Most Korean industrial and consumer goods currently enter the United States free of duty and the merchandise processing fee (MPF) and by 2016 that figure will grow to over 95 percent.

 To learn more about how to claim preference on these goods, select the following:

-This document provides the most relevant information in HTSUS General Note 33 and 19 CFR Subpart R.
+This document provides the most relevant information in HTSUS General Notes 33 and 19 CFR Subpart R.

 As an alternate to the Certification of Origin template, a free-form certification can be used by Korean producers and exporters, and US importers, when attesting that their goods meet the requirements of the Korea FTA.

-Korea FTA General Note 33, Harmonized Tariff Schedule of the United States
+Harmonized Tariff Schedule of the United States (HTSUS) - Korea FTA General Notes 33

 A current link to the general note, including the General Rules of Origin, Definitions, Value (including Regional Value Content and De Minimis), Sets, Packing and Packaging Materials, Indirect Materials, Recordkeeping and the all-important Product Specific Rules of Origin.

-NOTE: On the USITC link, select the “General Notes; General rules of Interpretation; General Statistical Notes,” link, followed by “General Note 33”.
+NOTE: On the USITC link, select the “General Notes; General rules of Interpretation; General Statistical Notes,” link, followed by “General Notes 33”.

 The following Korea FTA goods may be subject to a reduced tariff rate quota (TRQ): dairy, tobacco, fabric and apparel.
 Click here for an overview of quota.
 Go to the Commodity Graph Report for current fill levels.
 Go to the TPL Threshold to Fill List to see almost closed and closed quotas.

 Use this tool to learn the duty that your Korean goods will pay upon importation into the United States both today and in future years.